SpookyBear0/pygdrpc/.github/README.md

 Default configuration should already suit the majority of the people.
 ## Support
 If you need help with the program, join the support discord.
-The link can be found here: https://discord.gg/NRQxzjg
+The link can be found [here](https://discord.gg/NRQxzjg)

 ## Compiling
 If you want to get the latest devoloper version right off the master branch, you can build it yourself.